 I am so broken.

 In my visits to Emerald City, I’ve been accepted by many men and women and ignored by some.
-There is one woman who told me early on that I was annoying.
-I chose to love her in the name of Jesus and respect any and all indications of desired boundaries that she seemed to demonstrate.
+There is one woman, "Sally", who told me early on that I was annoying.
+I chose to love her in the name of Jesus and respect all boundaries that she seemed to prefer.
 She has slowly warmed up to me.
 Today, she gave me a hug, looked at me and said: “Chris, I am so broken.”

 “Tell me how to respond LORD.”
 I prayed.